Introduction

 HYVE Analog — HYVE-CST

-HYVE-CST: Any set of fewer than K=3 cells is mathematically useless for reconstructing the message key (information-theoretic guarantee).
-An adversary who intercepts 1 or 2 cells has captured worthless fragments — no copy of the key can be made from insufficient shares.
+HYVE-CST: Any set of fewer than the K threshold of cells is information-theoretically useless for reconstructing the message key.
+An adversary who intercepts fewer cells than required has captured fragments that reveal zero bits about the key — an unconditional guarantee independent of computational power.

 Quantum (State Collapse)